 Memberships: American Chemical Society, American Physical Society, Biophysical Society, American Association for the Advancement of Science

-The Guenza group studies the structure and dynamics of complex macromolecular fluids using equilibrium and non-equilibrium statistical mechanics.
+The Guenza group studies the structure and dynamics of complex macromolecular liquids using equilibrium, non-equilibrium statistical mechanics, and advanced computational methods.
 For more details see our webpage.

 M. Dinpajooh, M. G. Guenza “Coarse-graining simulation approaches for polymer melts: the effect of potential range on computational efficiency” Soft Matter, 14, 7126-7144 (2018).
 Cover paper.

 M. Dinpajooh, and M. G. Guenza “On the Density Dependence of the Integral Equation Coarse-Graining Effective Potential" The Journal of Physical Chemistry B, 122(13), 3426-3440 (2018).
 DOI:10.1021/acs.jpcb.7b10494.

 P. G. Romano and M. G. Guenza “GRadient Adaptive Decomposition (GRAD) Method: Optimized Refinement Along Macrostate Borders in Markov State Models" The Journal of Chemical Infromation and Modeling 57, 2729-2740 (2017).

 J. Copperman, M. Dinpajooh, E. Beyerle, and M. G. Guenza “Universality and specificity in protein fluctuation dynamics" Physical Review Letters, 119, 158101 (2017).